How to sell your property

-- Searches: To check whether there are any local plans or problems. (£250)
+- Searches – to check whether there are any local plans for development or problems (£250+).

-Like with estate agents, you can now go online for conveyancing services.
-They market themselves as cheaper than their high street counterparts, but you most likely won't have a singular point of contact as many run a call centre type service.
+As with estate agents, you can look online for conveyancing services.
+They market themselves as cheaper than their high street counterparts, but most likely you won't have a single point of contact as many run a call centre-type service.